impulseadi/impulseadi/README.md

 🌱 &nbsp;I'm on track for learning more about Backend Development, Systems Design, and Algorithms.\
 ✉️ &nbsp;You can shoot me an email at adigupta.951@gmail.com!
 I'll try to respond as soon as I can.

+## 🚀 Live Projects

+Here are some of my live projects that you can check out:

+- [AI Image Generation SaaS]((https://imagify-frontend-gnsc.onrender.com/)) - A full-stack AI SaaS application using MongoDB, Express, React, and Node.js.
+It generates AI images from text prompts using the Clipdrop API.
+- [Job Application Portal]((https://job-portal-client-git-main-impulseadis-projects.vercel.app/)) - A portal where users can apply for jobs and manage their applications also recruiter can post various jobs and manage candidates applications.
+- [ReactJs Dice Game]((https://timely-belekoy-5b7add.netlify.app/))- A dice game where user can play dice game with a core game concept.

 ## Find me around the web 🌎 <a href="https://www.linkedin.com/in/aditya-gupta-a419a9215/"></a>